Mammaliaformes: Description

 It is possible that early mammaliaforms had vibrissae; Tritheledontidae, a group of cynodonts, probably had whiskers.
 A common ancestor of all therian mammals did so.
 Indeed, some humans even still develop vestigial vibrissal muscles in the upper lip.
 Thus, it is possible that the development of the whisker sensory system played an important role in mammalian development, more generally.

 Like monotremes today, the legs of early mammaliaforms were somewhat sprawling, giving a rather "reptilian" type of gait.
 However, there was a general tendency to have more erect forelimbs, forms like eutriconodonts even having a fundamentally modern forelimb anatomy while the hindlimbs remained "primitive"; this tendency is in some effect still seen in modern therian mammals, which often have more sprawling hindlimbs.
 In some forms, the hind feet likely bore a spur similar to those found in the platypus and echidnas.
 Such a spur would have been connected to a venom gland for protection or mating competition.

 Hadrocodium lacks the multiple bones in its lower jaw seen in reptiles.
 These are still retained, however, in earlier mammaliaforms.

+Mammaliaforms lack the proatlas bones in the neck seen in other synapsids.

 With the possible exception of Megazostrodon and Erythrotherium (as well as placental mammals), all mammaliforms possess epipubic bones, a possibly synapomorphy with tritylodontids, which also have them.
 These pelvic bones strengthen the torso and support abdominal and hindlimb musculature.
 They, however, prevent the expansion of the abdomen, and so force species that possess them to either give birth to larval young (as in modern marsupials), or produce minuscule eggs that hatch into larval young (as in modern monotremes).
 Most mammaliforms, therefore, probably had the same constraints, and some species could have borne pouches.